-This internship is an opportunity for our first year students to become acquainted with company operations.
+This internship is an opportunity for our year 1 students (3rd year of higher education) to become acquainted with company operations.
 It lasts from 4 to 8 weeks and takes place between mid-June and end of August.
 The aim of this placement is to discover the corporate or industrial environment through a variety of tasks.
 These may be production or service-based or consist of a small study.

-The second year students perform a 14 to 18 week internship between end of May and end of September.
+The year 2 students (4th year of higher education) perform a 14 to 18 week internship between end of May and end of September.
 This internship allows students to experience the profession of engineer in real situations.
-Trainees are placed in situations where they are expected to take the initiative to participate in the resolution of an industrial or research problem, of either a technological or technical and economic nature.
+Trainees are placed in situations where they are expected to take initiative to participate in resolution of an industrial or research problem, of either a technological or technical and economic nature.
 Through this exercise, they get a better understanding of the engineering profession by being part of a team of engineers.

-The work performed as well as the positions held by the student may correspond to the demands encountered by young graduate engineers at the beginning of their career.
+Work performed as well as positions held by students may correspond to demands encountered by young graduate engineers at the beginning of their career.
 This internship takes the form of assisting a senior engineer.

 End of study project

-This project is concluded with both a written report and a final interview in front of a jury at ENAC premises in Toulouse.
+This project is concluded with both a written report and an oral defence in front of a jury at ENAC premises in Toulouse.

-This internship is also an opportunity for students to demonstrate their behavioral skills by joining a team within a company or laboratory department.
+This internship is also an opportunity for students to demonstrate their behavioral skills by joining a team within a company or laboratory.
 Moreover, they are expected to be able to take a critical look at their own work and initiatives, as well as creativity are welcomed.